 While operational analyses are usually the most accurate and timely representation of sea ice, they have errors and biases that change over time.
 If one is interested in long-term trends in sea ice or how it responds to changing climate forcing, generally, it is best not to use an operational product, but rather one that is consistently produced and retroactively quality controlled.
 The NSIDC Sea Ice Index monthly ice extent, and the satellite passive microwave data sets upon which it is based, is one example.
 The Sea Ice Index gives a daily image of extent as well as monthly products.
 However, these daily images are not meant to be used for climate studies or for inferring anything longer than seasonal trends.
 Satellite data are not quality controlled quickly enough; and for reasons explained in the Sea Ice Index documentation, the daily ice edge position can be off by tens of kilometers or more from the ice edge that an analyst would draw.
 Reasons include known errors in thin ice detection, bias in summertime concentration estimates, and the relative compactness of the marginal ice zone.
 See Partington et al. (2003) for an assessment of operational versus satellite-derived ice concentration.

 MASIE was developed by NSIDC and NIC to fill a need for an intermediate type of product; one between operational charts and the passive microwave based Sea Ice Index.
 MASIE is based on the NIC IMS product and gives a daily picture of ice extent that is easy to use and available in several formats.
-Daily values for hemisphere-wide and regional ice extent are made available in a file that is a rolling archive of the most recent four weeks of extent values.
+Daily values for hemisphere-wide and regional ice extent are made available in an Excel file that is a rolling archive of the most recent four weeks of extent values and archived imagery is available for the complete data set.
 MASIE gives a quick picture of ice extent that is more accurate than the daily Sea Ice Index product and allows users to compare day-to-day changes in extent values.
 However, in general, it would not be appropriate to compare a recent MASIE extent value to one more than a few weeks old because the data sources and analysts NIC uses may have changed.

 In addition to IMS, NIC has two other operational products that were considered as potential source data for MASIE.
 They are the weekly or biweekly ice charts and a daily ice edge product.
 The ice charts usually show the ice edge region in great detail but are unsuitable for MASIE because they are not a daily product.
 The daily ice edge product is used to warn navigators and others in arctic seas where ice exists or is likely to form at any concentration.
 The daily ice edge product edge is always more conservative, or outboard, of the IMS edge.
 Ice charts and ice edge products have marine transportation interests as primary users, while the IMS product is designed primarily for modelers.